rbaron/remotebox/README.md

 Installation
 ------------

-To install the plugin, simply copy the files `rhythmbox.py` and `rhythmbox.plugin` to a folder called "remotebox" on your Rhythmbox plugins directory, usually `~/.local/share/rhythmbox/plugins/`.
+To install the plugin, simply copy the files `remotebox.py` and `remotebox.plugin` to a folder called "remotebox" on your Rhythmbox plugins directory, usually `~/.local/share/rhythmbox/plugins/`.
 If you want to automate this process, simply type

 ```bash
 >  REMOTEBOXPATH=$HOME"/.local/share/rhythmbox/plugins/remotebox/" && \